harshu4/websokect_chat_app/README.md

     - **macOS users:** Use the keyboard shortcut 'Command + Q' to properly exit and stop the client.

 2. Restart the client:
-After exiting, restart the client with the following command
+After exiting, restart the client with the following commands:
 ```bash
 cd ../SCCSChatRoom
 npm run dev